 Religion and Media

-ANTH-UA 220 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 220 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Oliphant, Zito.
 4 points.

 Analyzes how human hearing, vision, and the performing body have been used historically to express and maintain religious life through music, voice, images, words, and rituals.
 Examines more recent electronic media such as cassette, film, television, video, and the Internet.
 Students should note that an anthropological/historical perspective on studying religion is pursued in the course.

 Nations and nationalisms have been among the defining phenomena of the modern epoch.
 Yet in some contrast to other central phenomena of modernity such as classes, cities, revolutions, industrialism, or capitalism, the terms of nationhood are extraordinarily plastic.
 A central aim of this course will be to encourage systematic reflection about the power of this plasticity, and to cultivate the habit of thinking about nations and nationalisms in the plural, as variable along a number of dimensions.
 By fostering a close and critical engagement with an emergent canon of key writings, this course leaves students equipped to do independent work in this or related areas.